Gabriel-Huang/SUTD_SecondHandGoods_Platform/README.md

 The homepage will recommand products to registered user as long as he/she has search history.

 #### c.
 Search Function
+At homepage, users can search product by keyword regular expression match and use seller name, catrgory, date information to filter results.
+Also, users can sort the search results by price and product upload time.

 ### 2. Recommendation Product
 Our recommendation system takes every user's search history.
 Then for each search history record, we find the top two most similar products among all products to recommend.
 The reason we find 2 products for each search history is that we are afraid that the data is not enough.
 Due to the limited space on homepage, we will only select n most frequent appeared product to recommend